 - Nonalcoholic fatty liver disease – inflammation of the liver due to an excess of fat

 The goal of treating obesity is to get the patient to reach and maintain a healthy weight.
-For some patients, losing the weight is easy compared to keeping it off long-term.
-Fad diets often fail to help people stay at a healthy weight, and often a short-term solution.
+For some patients, losing weight is easy compared to keeping it off long-term.
+Fad diets often fail to help people stay at a healthy weight and often a short-term solution.

 Your specialist will help you learn new weight management habits to keep your weight under control, including:

 - Tracking the number of calories and reducing calorie intake

 - Choosing plant-based healthy foods and lean proteins

 - Limiting portion sizes of added sugars, high-carbohydrate, and full-fatty foods

 - Making exercise a part of your normal routine

 For certain patients, weight-loss medication can be used effectively alongside diet and exercise.
 Xenical, Belviq, Contrave, and Saxenda are among the more popular weight loss drugs.
-Drugs, as a weight-loss program, are typically not a long-term solution for maintaining a healthy weight.
+Drugs, like a weight-loss program, are typically not a long-term solution for maintaining a healthy weight.
 Doctors will usually only prescribe medication, some may accompany side effects, to patients who have: